-Receive three Cruise & Walk open day passes to be used anytime over a seven day period.
-Choose your option the day before travel.
+Three Cruise & Walk open day passes for the price of two, to be used anytime over a seven day period.

 Contact us to book your 3 Day Explorer Pass and discuss your options.